Get a Free Quote

 The canning, processing, preserving, freezing, drying, marketing, storing, packing for shipment or distribution of … [perishable goods]

 Now, if you’ve been paying attention, you will see that if there was an Oxford comma after “packing for shipment” then neither “packing” nor “distribution” would be covered by overtime pay.
-But without the Oxford comma here, the court decided that a strict interpretation of the sentence meant that “packing for shipment or distribution” constituted a single activity: “packing”.
+But without the Oxford comma here, the court decided that a strict legal interpretation of the sentence meant that “packing for shipment or distribution” constituted a single activity: “packing”.
 Crucially, as a consequence, distribution is not covered in the list of overtime exemptions.
 So the dairy delivery drivers should get paid for it.

 Naturally, the state argued that it did not mean to exclude “distribution” from the clause about overtime pay.
 On the contrary, they had intended the final items in the list to be considered as two separate items rather than a single activity.
 But their arguments fell on deaf ears, with the court deciding in favour of the delivery drivers and delivering a written ruling which the New Yorker described as “a feast of subtle delights for anyone with a taste for grammar and usage.”